matthewp/webcomponent-pack/README.md

 </element>
 ```

+# Multiple inputs
+Additionally wcpack allows for multiple input files to pack into a single `.html` file.
+This is useful when you have a group of components that are related.
+For example with a `tabs` component you would likely want to allow for `tab` elements to be nested.
+In this case you want to pack these into a single component.

 # From Node
 Everything that can be down from the command line tool can also be done from `node`.
 Here's a simple example: